Suzhibin/VTMagicBox/README.md

 ## License

-VTMagic is released under the MIT license.
+VTMagicBox is released under the MIT license.
 See LICENSE for details.